Bishop Kukah Mentions 2 Nigerian Leaders Who Found Themselves in Power by Accident

 "The fundamental issue in governance is knowledge.
 Leaders need a deep understanding of their environment," Kukah asserted.

-Meanwhile, Legit.ng earlier reported that the Bishop of the Catholic Diocese of Sokoto, Matthew Hassan-Kukah, has expressed concern over the failure of political parties and their candidates to sign the Peace Accord ahead of the September 21, 2024, Edo State gubernatorial election.
+Meanwhile, Legit.ng earlier reported that Kukah expressed concern over the failure of political parties and their candidates to sign the Peace Accord in the build-up to the September 21, 2024, Edo state gubernatorial election.

 Source: Legit.ng